All Episodes

 The defense really has a lot to work with.

-Plus, they they he's accused of murder.
+Plus, he's accused of murder.

-I just don't think it's gonna happen.
+I just don't think it's going to happen.

-Can someone explain the car stealing or car ceiling situation?
+TT by three from Instagram, can someone explain the car stealing or car stealing situation?

-Was it Melly in the Um?
+Was it Melly in the?

-So I think that's kind of the the their um their X factor, you know, their Ace their Ace and the hole is they have him ready to testify.
+You know, their ace in the hole is they have him ready to testify.

-They're trying not to use him, obviously, because they don't want it to be attacked just like that woman had said, Oh, you got a deal, oh you're um you're only testifying so that you don't go to prison for life or whatever it may be.
+They're trying not to use him, obviously, because they don't want it to be attacked just like that woman had said, oh, you got a deal.

 So I think the prosecution is trying to not use Bortland if they can avoid it.

-But I think if push comes to shove and they don't think that they made the strongest case that they can make and they're not sure where the jury stands, they will absolutely put him on the stand and have him testify against Melly.
+But I think if push comes to shove and they don't think that they made the strongest case that they can make and they're not sure where the jury stands, they will absolutely put him on the stand and have him testify against Mellie.

 That's true.

-However, if Bortland gets on the stand and says, Okay, I was driving and Melly shot them, and you know, I heard the gunshots, blah, blah, blah.
+However, if Bortland gets on the stand and says, okay, I was driving and Melly shot them and, you know, I heard the gunshots, blah, blah, blah.

-Even though Bortland is looked at as a liar, because remember, he's the one that made this whole fucking drive-by shooting up Bullshit in the first place.
+Even though Bortland is looked at as a liar, because remember, he's the one that made this whole fucking drive-by shooting up bullshit in the first place.

-If the answer is, eh, I don't know, they're gonna put his ass on the stand and tell him, All right, tell us what the fuck happened, and then they're gonna cut him a deal.
+If the answer is, eh, I don't know, they're going to put his ass on the stand and tell him, all right, tell us what the fuck happened.

 We've seen that there's been discovery issues during this case.